erdmsen/Jupyter-Lab-Silent-Start/README.md

       Set WShell = Nothing
     }
 ## 2- Create the shortcut
-It is done, lab can be run directly with this file.
+It is done, lab can be run directly with the script file above.
 But if you need some nice shortcut for a pin to taskbar (this script can't be pinned directly) you need to use "wscript.exe" (a standart windows system file).
 Create the shortcut then write into the "Target" field of shortcut.

 example: